Andrew Moore (Australian footballer): AFL Career

 He was delisted by Richmond at the conclusion of the 2016 season after playing five games for the club.

+Post AFL

 On 8 December 2016, Moore joined the Box Hill Hawks in the VFL.
 He was named as an on-baller on the VFL's Team of the Year while playing for the club in 2017.
+He was club captain for Box Hill's premiership year of 2018.

 In late 2019, Moore signed with SANFL club North Adelaide, and has since become a critical part of the Roosters' midfield unit.